University House, University of Sheffield: History

 During the mid-sixties the Union of students in conjunction with the university extended the building to connect it to the Graves building to the east and this section has become known as the "Link Building".
 It is still part of the University House building however.
 As a result, the floor numbering can become confusing, with slightly different physical levels between the three buildings all being assigned the same number and usually isolated from each other.
-For instance level 4 in the Link building houses a student work area and sabbatical offices, in the original University House building it is the food court/cafe and in the Graves building it houses student union administrative and marketing offices.
-It is not possible however to cross between these areas on one level - you must first descend to level three and then go back up again.
+For instance level 4 in the Link building houses a student work area and sabbatical offices, while the original University House building (named 'Tower') houses the food court/cafes, and the Graves building houses some administrative and marketing offices.

 A £20 million refurbishment of the building took place between July 2012 and September 2013.